There is nothing better than having a car stereo system that sounds crisp and produces a perfect audio output.

 Car batteries are relatively inexpensive and well worth the investment.
 If your current battery is weak, the new one will significantly improve your vehicle’s performance.

-Why Is My Car Stereo Draining My Battery?
+Why Is My Car Stereo Draining Battery?

-There are possible three scenarios that are concerning your stereo and the drain it is inflicting upon your car’s battery:
+There are three possible scenarios that are concerning your stereo and the drain it is inflicting upon your car’s battery:

 - A new stereo has been improperly installed.